spec-tacles/spec/README.md

 1. Periodically run `XAUTOCLAIM` to ensure that all orphaned messages are handled
 2. Use `XREADGROUP` to consume messages for its group

+Both consumption processes emit events for the client to handle.

 ##### XAUTOCLAIM

 Loop forever: